 tracking label) that belong to any repositories of the

 sourcegraph organization.
 Optionally, a milestone can also be set.
+If a milestone is set, all linked issues must also belong to the same milestone.
 The tracking issue will be updated as these issues and pull requests are opened, changed, closed, merged, etc.

 There are a number of ways to affect how the workload section of a tracking issue is rendered.